Ontario · Canada's Largest City

 ✓ Pros

-• Exceptional cultural diversity — 200+ languages
+• Extraordinary cultural diversity — 200+ languages

 ✗ Cons

-• High overall cost of living
+• Very high overall cost of living

-• TTC reliability issues
+• TTC reliability and crowding issues

-• High property and income taxes
+• High Ontario provincial income tax

 Local Areas